govau/service-manual/content/content-strategy/seo/seo-terms/intro.md

 ---
 layout: intros/intro_with_nav
-subtitle: Now that you have a view of your content, you’re ready to analyse and evaluate it for accuracy, relevance, quality and performance.
+subtitle: SEO uses a unique set of definitions, acronyms and concepts.
+It's best to understand these first, to effectively apply SEO methods and techniques.
 category: Content strategy
 ---